keepthrifty/keepthrifty.github.io/_posts/2016/2016-07-14-experience-or-stuff.md

 ## Experiences All the Way, Right? #

-Our family just got back from our [annual road trip][roadtrip-post], where we spent 12 days traveling the northwest United States and dropped about $3400.
+Our family just got back from our annual road trip, where we spent 12 days traveling the northwest United States and dropped about $3400.
 Would I trade that for a 75-inch, 4K ultra HD flatscreen?

 _Not a chance_